 Losing weight can be difficult for anyone, but having diabetes on top of shedding extra pounds may seem overwhelming.
-Upon receiving a diabetes diagnosis, there are many lifestyle changes you may try to adopt, making losing weight on top of everything else seem overwhelming.
+Upon receiving a diabetes diagnosis, there are many lifestyle changes you may try to adopt, making losing weight on top of everything else seems overwhelming.

 It can often be stressful to hear from your healthcare providers and family and friends that you need to lose weight.
 You also may be one of the many people who have tried to lose weight in the past and weren’t successful.
 Or, you lost weight and gained it back, which can be disappointing and not motivating.
 But it doesn't have to be this way!
 Following a few tips and guidelines, you can set yourself up for weight loss success, which will lead to overall health improvements.